Nebzla/Media-Server/README.md

 In order to set the server up, `.env` must first be configured to your needs.
 It should be located in the same directory as your `compose.yaml`

-`MEDIADIR`: The directory on your machine in which the media will be saved to
+MEDIADIR: The directory on your machine in which the media will be saved to.

-`STACKDIR`: The directory in which the media stack will be located in, this can be the same directory as the `compose.yaml` if desired
+STACKDIR: The directory in which the media stack will be located in, this can be the same directory as the `compose.yaml` if desired.

-`PUID`: Your user ID
+PUID: Your user ID.

-`GUID`: Your group ID
+GUID: Your group ID.

-`TZ`: Your timezone, Region/City
+TZ: Your timezone, Region/City.

-`VPNPROVIDER`: The name of your VPN provider, for example surfshark
+VPNPROVIDER: The name of your VPN provider, for example surfshark.

-`VPNCOUNTRIES`: The country of the VPN location you want to connect to
+VPNCOUNTRIES: The country of the VPN location you want to connect to.

-`WGPRIVATE`: The private Wireguard key aquired from your VPN provider
+WGPRIVATE: The private Wireguard key aquired from your VPN provider.

-`WGPUBLIC`: The public Wireguard key aquired from your VPN provider
+WGPUBLIC: The public Wireguard key aquired from your VPN provider.

-`WGADDRESS`: The Wireguard address aquired from yoru VPN provider
+WGADDRESS: The Wireguard address aquired from your VPN provider.

-Before starting the containers, we first must create a new docker network named media, to do so, use `docker network create media`
+Before starting the containers, we first must create a new docker network named media, to do so, use `docker network create media`.

-After this, you can then boot up the containers with `docker compose up -d`, to shut them down, use `docker compose down` If everything else has been setup correctly, you should now be able to access webpages on the exposed ports of each service on your local machine
+After this, you can then boot up the containers with `docker compose up -d`.
+To shut them down, use `docker compose down`.
+If everything else has been setup correctly, you should now be able to access webpages on the exposed ports of each service on your local machine.

 # Server Configuration